actualbudget/docs/docs/getting-started/starting-fresh.md

 ### Group your expense categories
 Actual has a nifty and useful feature where you can group your expense categories into groups.
-One reason for doing this is to have more visibility and control over your spending.
+This not only provides more visibility and control over your spending but also empowers you to make informed financial decisions.
 When using the [envelope method](./envelope-budgeting), one will move available funds between categories when needed.
 However, there are some categories that you should be very wary about moving funds away from.
 By grouping, you'll get an extra visual indication that moving funds from the Electricity category, for instance, may not be the wisest choice.
 Another reason is to have a more convenient way of reporting your spending habits.

-1. **Crusial or realy important**.
-As the name suggests, these are the expenses that are difficult or impossible to reduce or remove from your daily life.
+1. **Crusial or really important**.
+As the name suggests, these expenses are difficult or impossible to reduce or remove from your daily life.
 Most of these are reoccurring bills, either monthly, quarterly or yearly.
 Many of the categories in this group have fixed amounts, or the amount does not fluctuate too much over the course of a year.
 Example of spending categories